-Performance incentive units provide employees with an opportunity to receive payments in cash based on the achievement of objective, pre-established criteria and performance targets.
+Performance incentive units provide employees with an opportunity to receive payments in cash based on the achievement of objective, preestablished criteria and performance targets.
 The Committee expects to award performance incentive units annually.
 The Committee also expects that the performance periods will continue for three years.
 Therefore, the performance periods will overlap.

 At the beginning of each performance period, the Committee will determine the employees who will receive performance incentive units and each participant's target award.
 The Committee will also establish a schedule or matrix of one or more performance criteria and performance targets for each participant (or group of participants) which will show the percentage of the target award payable under various levels of achieved performance.
-The Committee may select one or more performance criteria for each participant (or group of participants) from the above list for performance stock awards.
+The Committee may select one or more performance criteria for each participant (or group of participants) form the above list for performance stock awards.

 At the end of the performance period, the Committee will determine the extent of achievement of the pre-established performance targets for each criterion.
 The level of achievement attained will be applied to the schedule or matrix to determine the percentage (if any) of the participant's target award earned for the performance period.
 The Committee may not increase the amount of compensation that would otherwise be payable to a covered employee upon achievement of performance targets, but it may reduce a participant's award if it believes such action would be in the best interests of Quaker and its shareholders.
 Performance incentive units will be paid as soon as practicable after the close of the performance period for which they are earned.
 Generally, no payment will be made to any participant who is not an employee on the date payment is scheduled to be made, with certain exceptions in the event of death, disability, retirement or other circumstances determined by the Committee.
-In addition, if a participant terminates employment after the last day of the performance period but before payment is made, the Committee has the discretion to make the payment based on actual performance for the performance period.
+In addition, if a participant terminates employment before payment is made, the Committee has the discretion to make the payment, in full or in part (except that a covered employee may not receive more than a pro rata portion based on active service during the performance period).
+Except with respect to covered employees, the Committee also has the discretion to make a payment if performance targets were not achieved for the performance period.